aws/aws-lc/crypto/fipsmodule/ml_dsa/README.md

 - FIPS 204 compliance: Introduced optional PCT (FIPS 204, Section 4.4, Pairwise
   Consistency) and zeroization of stack buffers as required by (FIPS 204, Section 3.6.3, Destruction of intermediate values).
-- Introduction of native backend implementations for AVX2.
-Those are drop-in replacements for the corresponding C functions and dispatched at compile-time.
 - Restructuring of files to separate level-specific from level-generic functionality.
 This is needed to enable a multi-level build of mldsa-native where level-generic code is shared between levels.